 - Be able to define and find the differences between exercise and physical activity.

-- Learn the key principles of exercise, like overload, progression, and specificity.
+- Learn the key exercise principles, like overload, progression, and specificity.

 - Know the differences in plastic and elastic responses.

 - Find differences in both moderate and vigorous activity levels.

 The profession of personal training started maturing and becoming viable in the 1980s alongside the fitness industry.

 The weight rooms of bodybuilders and athletes made the idea of training grow in popularity.

 This also led to increases of the same proportion in the number of classes like a group dance.

 Research accompanied these changing industries and led to validity being found in the many health benefits that came with activities.

 The idea of hiring experienced weight trainers gained a lot of merit from social and health perspectives.